 Michelle Bruhn is a suburban homesteader from Minnesota.
-She’s a local food advocate, avid gardener, freelance writer, garden educator and farmers market manager.
+She’s a local food advocate, avid gardener, co-author of Small-Scale Homesteading, garden educator, and farmers market manager.
 As the founder of Forks in the Dirt, an information hub for garden and farm-to-table living, she has helped many people grow their own, know their farmer and cook real food year-round; her passion is helping folks Dig Their Food.
-Look for her book, Small Scale Homesteading, publishing in February of 2023.

 I truly believe growing more of our own food and eating local can change the world- one meal at a time.

 McKenzy Winkler >>

 McKenzy Winkler lives in a tiny, log house with her family of six.
 Together, they homeschool and homestead on their 7 acres nestled in Central Pennsylvania.
 Along with running the farm, McKenzy enjoys educating others on sustainable farming practices, gardening and preserving the harvest on their Instagram and Youtube Channel, Little Farm Folk.

 Medicinal Herb Farm, small farm CSA

 I'm a wife, mother, recipe developer, and photographer.
 When I’m not pulling weeds in the garden, I’m taste-testing the best recipes from my kitchen to yours!
 I teach ways to prepare and preserve food that is fun and simple.

 Our greatest goal was raising enough meat chickens to be completely independent from buying commercial chicken at the grocery store.

 Homemaker bringing the good, true, beautiful, and natural from her front step to her backyard.